Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 Because of this difference in opinion over human nature, both Hobbes and Locke differed quite significantly in their view of the state of nature as well.
 To both philosophers, the state of nature represented a time in history where no form of government existed.
 In modern times, this concept is similar to the idea of “anarchy.”
 Because Hobbes maintained a negative view of human nature, he believed that the state of nature was a war of all against all.
 As he states: “the condition of man…is a condition of war of every one against every one” (Cahn, 295).

 John Locke, in contrast, did not share this negative view of the state of nature with Hobbes.
-Instead of it being a war of all against all, Locke believed that the biggest problem humans faced within the state of nature was not each other, but nature itself.
+Instead of it being a war of all against all, Locke believed that the biggest problem humans faced within the state of nature were not each other, but nature itself.
 Because he believed that humans have a God-given natural right that allows them to determine what is right and wrong, Locke asserts that people were capable of cooperation with one another in the state of nature.
 Locke believed that living in an environment devoid of organization and basic utilities would be a struggle for survival, however, since humans were forced to essentially live off the land.
 This concept is illustrated by individuals who live in areas such as the Alaskan frontier.
 By living in remote regions, their survival depends entirely on their ability to transform items within their environment into shelter, food, and clothing before winter sets in.
 Locke believed that the state of nature was not entirely peaceful, as conflicts did occur amongst humans.
 However, Locke did not feel as though this conflict permeated the state of nature to the degree of all-out war like Hobbes asserted.

 The Formation of Government and Law